-We did not earn any revenue from operations for the years ended June 30, 2015 and 2014.
-Our on-going exploration program included bio-oxidation metallurgical testing and updating material estimate models for our Sleeper Gold Project.
-Other normal course of business activities included filing annual mining claim fees with the BLM, reclamation work at the Sleeper mine site and on-going geological reviews of its mining claims.
+We did not earn any revenue from mining operations for the years ended June 30, 2016 and 2015.
+In August 2015, we announced the results of a new helicopter assisted magnetic survey conducted on our mining claims for the Sleeper Gold Project.
+The two day airborne survey successfully defined several new drilling targets.
+In December 2015, we completed a new NI 43-101 compliant PEA for our Sleeper Gold Project.
+Other normal course of business activities included filing annual mining claim fees with the BLM, reclamation work at the Sleeper mine site and on-going reviews of its mining claims were completed.